klausmeyer/rubyup/README.md

 The worker is triggered by the creation of jobs in the Web UI and performs the following steps:

 * Create new build docker container using the target Ruby version (pre-req.).
-* Checks out the repository using the configured SSH private-key.
+* Checks out the repository using the configured GitHub api-key.
 * Switches to a new local branch
 * Replaces the Ruby version in the configured list of files
 * Runs `bundle install`